bluemelodia/Lists/README.md

 - Fix issue with undefined dates sent out in emails.
 - Better network error handling.
 - Test in all browsers.

 - Users should be reminded of tasks (both recurring and one-time with due date).
 - Encrypt usernames/passwords?
 Expire the session after 15 minutes.
 - Confirm that user sessions are lasting the expected amount of time.
-- Sort tasks by due date.
-Only show the upcoming ones (not all - limit to 10), filter out past ones.
-(Nah, let's show overdue and mark it as such until it's completed).
-  - Only the ones with due dates should be shown on the dashboard...
-- Title bar sometimes disappears after user logs back in.
 - Fix this issue on home: ERROR TypeError: object null is not iterable (cannot read property Symbol(Symbol.iterator))
 - Show user session warnings?
 The countdown would have to be on the client side from the time of login.